cryptofacto/STAYCOIN/README.md

-B3-Coin development tree
+STAYCOIN development tree

-B3-Coin is a PoS-based cryptocurrency.
+STAYCOIN is a PoS-based cryptocurrency.

 Development process
 ===========================